 Many people choose colors they find attractive when deciding on the color of a new vehicle.
 This is an entirely understandable impulse.

 This overview will explain which colors you should avoid and which you should consider if you want to be as safe as possible behind the wheel.
-That said, if you ever are injured in an accident, our San Diego car accident lawyers at Mission Personal Injury Lawyers can help you pursue the compensation you may be owed.
-Call us today to learn more.
+That said, if you ever are injured in an accident, our car accident attorney in San Diego at Mission Personal Injury Lawyers can help you pursue the compensation you may be owed.
+Contact us today to learn more.

-Which Car Colors Have the Greatest Crash Risk?
+Which Car Colors Have the Greatest Crash Risk in San Diego?

 According to research, the car colors with the greatest chances of being contributing factors in accidents are: